The Best (song): Tina Turner version

 In 1989, American singer and songwriter Tina Turner recorded a cover version of "The Best" for her seventh solo studio album, Foreign Affair (1989), with a saxophone solo played by Edgar Winter.
 Prior to recording the song, Tina Turner approached the songwriter Holly Knight and requested some changes: the addition of a bridge, which Turner felt was missing, and a key change.

 Released as the lead single from Foreign Affair on 21 August 1989, the song was an international success, becoming a top-five hit in numerous countries.
 It is one of Turner's most recognizable tunes, often considered synonymous with the singer's name.
 The song was used in a Pepsi commercial featuring Turner, which also served as a promo for her Foreign Affair: The Farewell Tour sponsored by Pepsi.
 Additionally, the song was adopted by other brands for their advertising including Applebee's and T-Mobile.

 The song title is often mistitled as "(Simply) the Best", reflecting a phrase in the chorus.
 This became so commonplace that the bracketed word 'Simply' was included in the titles for releases of some subsequent versions, and in the track listing for some Tina Turner compilation albums.

 In 1990, the song was used for the New South Wales Rugby League premiership (NSWRL) promotional campaign.
 After appearing in NSWRL's ad a year earlier (with "What You Get Is What You See"), Tina Turner was invited to Sydney, Australia, to shoot the 1990 campaign ads, in which she appears alongside rugby league players, and perform the song at that year's Grand Final.
-The campaign featuring Tina Turner and the song is considered one of the greatest campaigns in sports marketing, which helped change the perception of rugby league as a sport turning what was essentially a suburban game popular with working-class men into entertainment for the whole family.
-Such is the enduring popularity of the song as the rugby league anthem that it was featured again in the 2020 promotional campaign of NRL, more than 30 years after its release.
+The campaign featuring Tina Turner helped change the perception of rugby league as a sport turning what was essentially a suburban game popular with working-class men into entertainment for the whole family.
+The song was featured again in the 2020 promotional campaign of NRL, more than 30 years after its release.

 The song became associated with Formula One driver Ayrton Senna after Senna's surprise onstage appearance during Turner's performance in the 1993 Australian Grand Prix in Adelaide as part of her What's Love?
 Tour.
 The song's association with Senna was further solidified with its usage in the fifth and sixth episodes of the 2024 Senna television miniseries, a biographical drama about Senna's motorsport career.

 The song was also used in a 1998 ad for the Toyota Sienna after it became the best performing vehicle ever tested by the IIHS crash test agency at that time.
-Chris Eubank, a British former two-weight world champion boxer, regularly walked out to the song for his match entrances.
-The song is used by the International League's Buffalo Bisons after home victories.
+Chris Eubank, a British former two-weight world champion boxer, regularly walked out to the song for his match entrances, and even used it as his boxing nickname.

+The song was synonymous in the Teesside area of North East England for its use in the advertising campaigns for local car dealerships South Cleveland Garages using the jingle "Simply the best, South Cleveland Garages, better than all the rest."